Back to blog

 The Rush Fee Trap

-Here's how rush fees become inevitable: a closer opens a file with a 30-day closing date.
+Here's how rush fees become inevitable.
+A closer opens a file with a 30-day closing date.
 They spend three days tracking down the management company.
 They order the estoppel on day four.
 Standard delivery is 10 business days, putting arrival at day 18.

 Then the management company is slow.
 Day 18 comes and goes.
 Now it's day 20 with 10 days to close and no estoppel.
 The only option is a rush re-order at double the cost.